 Often the most specific laboratory features in the patient with chronic azotemia are radiographic.
-Although there is a risk of particulating on the renal failure by intravenous urography (particularly is radiable with destruct multiple myeloma), it may not be possible to take a specific diagness of the renal disease without radiographic study, a dough one may exclude obtraction and detect cysts with ultrasonography.
-The might think that renal biopsy could be invariably definitive; although a may be in early stages of chronigrenal parenchymal disease, it usually is not in end-stage disease in which the histologic damage may be so severe that it is nonspecific.
+Although there is a risk of protectivity of the renal failure by intravenous urography (particularly in raused) with destruct multiple myeloma), it may not be possible to that a specific diagnosis of the renal disease without radiographic study, a though one may exclude obstruction and detect cysts with ultrasonography.
+The might think that renal bit pay would be invariably definitive; although a may be in early stages of chronigrenal parenchymal disease, it usually is not in end-stage disease in which the histologic damage may be so severe that it is nonspecific.